List of Supergirl characters: Lena Luthor

-Lena Kieran Luthor (portrayed by Katie McGrath; main: seasons 3–6; recurring: season 2, Lucy Loken as a teenager) is the CEO of L-Corp (formerly known as Luthor Corp) and the younger paternal half-sister of Lex Luthor.
+Lena Kieran Luthor (Katie McGrath; main: seasons 3–6; recurring: season 2, Lucy Loken as a teenager) is the CEO of L-Corp (formerly known as Luthor Corp) and the younger paternal half-sister of Lex Luthor.
 She arrives in National City after Lex has been incarcerated, hoping to rebrand Luthor Corp as a force for good.
 As the daughter of Lionel Luthor, to whom she is close, Lena tries to redeem her family name after Lex's crimes have tarnished it and to break from her half-brother and step-mother's legacy.
-Initially, she believed that she was the adopted daughter of the Lionel and Lillian Luthor, but Lena learns that she is actually Lionel's illegitimate child from his extramarital affair.
-Lena meets Kara after Kara is assigned to interview Lena about L-Corp.
-Shortly after, the two develop a strong relationship.
+Lena is Lionel's illegitimate child from his extramarital affair.
+Lena meets Kara after Kara tags along with her cousin, Clark Kent, to interview Lena about L-Corp.
+Shortly after, the two develop a strong friendship.
 Later in the season she is taken advantage of by Rhea, under guise of fixing the portal to get her home, but instead brought all the Daxamites to Earth.
-She is almost married off to Mon-El before the wedding is interrupted and they escape where she then aids her mother and Winn in driving away the Daxamites.
+She is almost married off to Mon-El before the wedding is interrupted and they escape where she then aids her mother and Winn in driving away the Daxamites with a lead bomb.
 Camille Marty portrays a young Lena.
 McGrath was promoted to series regular for season three.

 In season three, she buys CatCo Media to prevent Morgan Edge from taking it over and decides to run CatCo personally, temporarily handing over control of L-Corp to Sam Arias.
 Unlike her half-brother, Lena is able to develop a formula to create synthetic Kryptonites.
-Like Cat Grant, she knows Kara is Supergirl, but has been in complete denial.
 By the end of season 3, Lena synthesizes the Kryptonian mineral Harun-El in her laboratory since it is a form of Black Kryptonite, and starts the phase 2 of her experiment.